Additional Educational Needs (A.E.N.) and E.A.L.

 - Developing good relationships and respecting differences between people.

 The requirements of the Science curriculum are delivered through these themes.
 Further details are available to parents on request.

-All of our staff and other adults who work in the school are CRB checked.
-The Headteacher is the designated senior person responsible for Child Protection issues and the Deputy Head is the deputy designated senior person .
+All of our staff and other adults who work in the school are DBS (formerly CRB) checked.
+The Headteacher is the designated senior person responsible for Child Protection issues and the Deputy Head and Assistant Head are the deputy designated senior persons.

 ‘Summercroft Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment’.